prdoyle/bosk/docs/USERS.md

 Bosk is designed to provide stable, deterministic, repeatable reads, using the `Reference` class.
 `Reference` contains several related methods that provide access to the current state of the tree.

+The core of bosk's approach to deterministic, repeatable behaviour is to avoid race conditions by using immutable data structures to represent program state.
+To keep the state consistent over the course of an operation, bosk provides _snapshot-at-start_ behaviour: the same state tree object is used throughout the operation, so that all reads are consistent with each other.

 The most commonly used method is `Reference.value()`, which returns the current value of the reference's target node, or throws `NonexistentReferenceException` if the node does not exist.
 A referenced node does not _exist_ if any of the reference's path segments don't exist;
 for example, a reference to `/planets/tatooine/cities/anchorhead` doesn't exist if there is no planet `tatooine`.